zcashe/cse15l-lab-reports/lab2.md

 When we load the new page with out ?s=Hi bruh&user=Zac the url value is now changed to have that at the end.

-Then parameters is updated to be a string array split at the = and & signs, making it a length 4 array where
+Then parameters is updated to be the string array split at the = and & signs, making it a length 4 array where

 Parameters[0] = s